 You can also travel to Hong Kong from Macau by bus, via the newly opened Hong Kong–Zhuhai–Macao Bridge (HZMB).

 Normally, you can catch a bus at the HZMB.
 More info here.
-But if you book with Klook, you can be picked up at any of the following hotels or casinos in Macau:
+Some transfer service offered online cover hotel pick-ups.
+These are the usual hotels or casinos in Macau included in the package:

 The bus can take you directly to either Prince Edward in Mong Kok or Kowloon Elements in Tsim Sha Tsui.
 Note that you will also have to go through Immigration and Customs inspections.